thezw27/Robotics_Middleware_Trial_Python_Turtle/RR/Trial_instruction.md

 WebcamImageToMat(cam.image)
 ```
 To run this script, simply do `$ python streaming_client.py`.

+* Checkpoint 3:
+The popup window should display the real time image from webcam.
+Please direct to `Robotics_Middleware_Trial_Python_Turtle/readme.md` for question post.

 ## Create Simple Turtlebot Client
 Now let's create a simple RR client for the turtlebot.
 Create a new file and name it `turtlebot_client.py`.
 First import the RR and other essential libraries at top: